 You could consider Simplicity’s diversified funds a one-stop shop for your investing needs, saving you from having to pick lots of different funds or individual stocks.
 That’s because they invest in thousands of companies and bond issues, across several countries and industries, making them diversified enough to be the sole holding in your investment portfolio.

 These funds will suit a wide range of investors, whether you’re investing for the short, medium, or long term.
-Generally the Growth Fund offers higher potential returns but is more volatile (given its higher allocation to shares), so is more suitable for long-term investors (who have time to ride out the volatility).
-The Conservative Fund has lower potential returns but is less volatile (given its higher allocation to bonds), so is more suitable for shorter-term investors (who need to protect their investment from volatility).
-The Balanced Fund falls in the middle of these two funds.
+Generally the Growth and High Growth Funds offer higher potential returns but are more volatile (given their higher allocation to shares), so are more suitable for long-term investors (who have time to ride out the volatility).
+The Conservative and Defensive Funds have lower potential returns but are less volatile (given their higher allocation to bonds), so are more suitable for shorter-term investors (who need to protect their investment from volatility).
+The Balanced Fund falls in the middle of these funds.

 |Minimum suggested investment timeframe|

-- No Cash fund – Simplicity’s least risky fund is the Conservative Fund which can still experience downturns in its value.
-There’s no cash fund for those who can’t afford to see the value of their fund go down – For example, those intending to withdraw their money in the very short-term (in 1-2 years) to buy a house.
+However, Simplicity’s offering has a big gap, missing a Cash Fund.
+Simplicity’s least risky fund is the Defensive Fund is primarily invested into bonds, which can still experience downturns in its value.
+There’s no fund containing 100% cash for those who can’t afford to see the value of their fund go down – For example, those intending to withdraw their money in the very short-term (in 1-2 years) to buy a house.

 Single sector funds

 And unlike Simplicity’s diversified funds, they won’t work well as one-stop shop investments.
-The NZ Share and NZ Bond funds only invest in NZ assets so are far from being diversified enough to be the sole holding in your portfolio.
-You’d need to invest in these funds in conjunction with a non-Simplicity single sector fund (such as a global share fund from the likes of Smartshares, Kernel, Macquarie, or Vanguard) for your portfolio to have adequate geographical diversification.
+For example, the NZ Share and NZ Bond funds only invest in NZ assets so are far from being diversified enough to be the sole holding in your portfolio.
+You’d need to invest in these funds in conjunction with their Global single-sector funds for your portfolio to have adequate geographical diversification.

 3. Other considerations